sarajaved797/Air-quality-classifier/README.md

-# 🌍 Global Air Quality Classification
+# 🌍 What is in the Air?
-### Predicting Health Risk from Pollution & Weather Data
+### Classifying Global Air Quality with Pollution & Weather Signals”

 ---